zsmihai/qchack_part2only/Mastermind/README.md

 -   4s4cQ : test Quantum algorthm on a 4 colors 4 slots puzzle

 For example, `dotnet run 4s4cQ` will run the Quantum solution for a 4 colors 4 slots puzzle

+To test the library, use the `dotnet test` command from your terminal, to run the test project.

 ## Manifest ##